WNIC: WKNR-FM and Top 40 format

 On Halloween 1963, WKMH-AM-FM became WKNR-AM-FM, and legendary Top 40 radio station "Keener 13" was born, beginning a three-and-a-half-year reign at the top of Detroit's radio ratings until it was toppled by CKLW in nearby Windsor, Ontario, in 1967.
 WKMH's FM signal at 100.3 chiefly simulcast Keener AM (with automated Top 40 programming during non-simulcast times).
 In 1969, inspired by the success of groundbreaking progressive rock station 99.5 WABX (now WYCD), WKMH-FM adopted its own progressive rock sound.
 "Uncle" Russ Gibb was the WKNR-FM disc jockey who helped to spread the rumor that Paul McCartney was dead.
 According to Gibb, a college student in Ann Arbor called him on the air one Sunday afternoon and explained the theory to him.
 The rumor took off from there and generated much publicity for Gibb and WKNR-FM.
 It was air personality Chris Randall who phoned WABC New York City DJ Roby Yonge.
 Yonge put the rumor on the air in New York and was responsible for it spreading nationwide.

 "Stereo Island" and transition to adult contemporary

-WKNR-FM dropped its progressive rock format in 1971 to become "Stereo Island," a cross between Beautiful Music and Middle of the Road that could be described as an early form of what would be later be called Soft Adult Contemporary.
+WKNR-FM dropped its progressive rock format in 1971 to become "Stereo Island," a cross between Beautiful Music and Middle of the Road that could be described as an early form of what would later be called Soft Adult Contemporary.
 "Stereo Island" was successful and spawned imitators such as WFMK in Lansing, Michigan.
 In 1972, both WKNR and WKNR-FM were sold and became WNIC-AM-FM, simulcasting a straightforward Beautiful Music format.
 The WNIC call letters were meant to denote the station's "NICe" music.
 In 1976, WNIC adopted a more up-tempo sound called "Rock 'n' Easy", and moved to its current adult contemporary format.

+In the early 1990s, WNIC adopted the slogan "Detroit's Nicest Rock", airing a soft rock format.
 WNIC scored its first number-one placing in the monthly Arbitron ratings in Detroit in 1998.

+In 2003, the station transitioned to a more upbeat mainstream AC format, began using the new slogan "Your Variety Station", and played a variety of music from the 1960s through the present day, with an emphasis on Gold and only playing a handful of current and re-current songs.
+The station's longtime evening request and dedication show "Pillow Talk" remained, and "Flashback Weekends" were added, featuring upbeat 1960s, 1970s, and 1980s music.